 If you go: Rent a kayak or paddleboard or go fishing off the dock at Point Park.
 Don’t miss the regattas in August run by one of the oldest yacht clubs in the west.
 Grand Lake Lodge’s dining room, with antler chandeliers and plaid carpet, has incredible views of the lake.

-Check Prices for Rapids Lodge in Grand Lake, CO
+Check Prices for The Historic Rapids Lodge & Restaurant in Grand Lake, CO

 Lake Geneva, Wisconsin